 Thomaston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Thomaston is nearly on par with the US average for all cities of 21.84%: 17.85% of adults 25 and older in Thomaston have a bachelor's degree or advanced degree.
+The education level of Thomaston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.85% of adults 25 and older in Thomaston have a college degree.

 The per capita income in Thomaston in 2022 was $30,833, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,332 for a family of four.
 However, Thomaston contains both very wealthy and poor people as well.
 Thomaston also has one of the higher rates of people living in poverty in the nation, with 30.64% of its population below the federal poverty line.